Ko11e/Student-Performance/README.md

 ## Business Requirments

-* What are the requirments for improving you exam scores.
+he client for this project is a school district that wants to identify the resources schools need to focus on to improve student performance.
+The client would like to address the following business requirements:

-* What are the features that have an effect on the stundent grad.
+* **Business Requirement 1**: The client wants to understand which factors have the most significant impact on students' grades.
+They seek a visual representation and exploration of the correlations between these factors and performance metrics such as grades.
+This will provide insights for educators and policymakers on elements that may influence student success.

-This dataset is useful for exploring correlations between these factors and performance metrics such as grades, providing insights for educators and policy makers on factors that may influence student success.
+* **Business Requirement 2**: The client aims to predict students' exam scores based on their resources.

-* The school what to see a visual display on the correlation that effects the score of the students
+* **Business Requirement 3**: The client wants to predict whether a student will improve their score based on their previous scores.

 -------------